Skip to Content

 Thick Crochet Stitch

-While I used this stitch for my hot pads, it would be ideal for a washcloth or any other project where you wanted a bit thicker crochet stitch and stability.
-I could see this stitch used to make a clutch.
+While I used this stitch for my double-thick pot holder, it would be ideal for a washcloth or any other project where you wanted a bit thicker crochet stitch and stability.
+I could see this stitch used to make a clutch too.
 HUM…might have to give that a try someday.

 Directions: Crocheted Thick Hot Pad